Driving the 944

 The first impression while driving it is how firm the commands are.
 It has hydraulic power steering, but it’s heavy nonetheless.
 The brakes are assisted, but you need to press the brake pedal really hard to stop.
 Even the clutch and gas pedal are firm.
 You get a bit of a workout driving the car and some time to get used to if you drive a recent car every day, but I loved it from the get go.

-The 944 has the reputation for being one the best handling cars Porsche every made, mainly because of the almost perfect weight distribution 1.
-Even with 26 years old, it handles beautifully, even compared to recent cars.
+The 944 has the reputation for being one the best handling cars Porsche every made, mainly because of the almost perfect 50/50 weight distribution 1.
+Even with 26 years old, it handles beautifully, even compared to newer cars.

 Suspension is not as firm as I would expect on a sporty Porsche, it has considerable travel, but you feel the road very well nonetheless.
 Porsche found a nice balance between comfort and sportiness, it is very comfortable at low speeds and surprisingly effective while driving a bit faster.